Facebook Instagram YouTube Telegram TikTok Linkedin |

 A haven where youths inspire each other and spread kindness together!

 Youths are the future pillars of a nation.
 How a country will fare in the future depends very much on how much it values and invests in its younger generations.
-The Humanistic Youth Centre (HYC) is a new, non-profit startup by the Tzu Chi Foundation (Singapore) that aims to bring about a positive impact to the youth community and groom future leaders for our nation.
+The Humanistic Youth Centre (HYC) is a new, non-profit startup by the Tzu-Chi Foundation (Singapore) that aims to bring about a positive impact to the youth community and groom future leaders for our nation.
 Our vision is to set up a platform for young people to realise wholesome values, get connected with one another and the society, and contribute towards a sustainable community.

 Dharma Master Cheng Yen founded Tzu Chi upon the deep conviction that every human being has inherent goodness and purity and that this is human beings’ true, innate nature.
 The noble and good qualities of this true nature are represented by the Chinese term, “ren wen” (人文), which the master describes as the core value of Tzu Chi’s humanistic culture.